lannes/Flutter-AdaptiveCards/README.md

 # Tests

-1. Test sample 2 is still failing with a rendering issue on my Windows 11 PC that I don't understand
+The test use the standard flutter testing mechanism which uses the `FlutterTest` font or the `Ahem` font.
+* The tests used to load the Roboto fonts to get an exact match but the line spacing can be off between platforms.
-1. I updated the golden images to match my windows machine.
+* I've updated the golden images (again) to use the default testing font.
 The line spacing is subtly different so you have to pick a platform for the golden tests which means I've poluted the repo for no reason. https://github.com/flutter/flutter/issues/2943
-1. Golden toolkit can show black bars instead of text if font isn't loaded https://pub.dev/packages/golden_toolkit
+1. Note that the test could upgrade to ebay's golden toolkit that renders fonts.
+In that case we could bring back the Roboto fonts.
+Golden toolkit can show black bars instead of text if font isn't loaded https://pub.dev/packages/golden_toolkit

 # Compatibility